kdebisschop/rundeck-rancher-node-plugin/README.md

 ### Rancher File Copier

-Should be considered beta.
-Probably limited to text files.
+Copies files to a mode.
+Can be configured to use Rancher CLI if it is installed and available.
+Otherwise assemble file from Base64-encoded parts transmitted via Rancher API.

 ## Road Map

- - 0.6.x Make File Copier binary-safe.
+ - 0.6.6 Make File Copier binary-safe.
  - 0.7 Provide container upgrade node step plugin.
  - 0.9.x Provide reasonable if not complete test coverage prior to 1.x